Limits of the non-Hermitian description of decay models: Introduction

-The Lindblad Master equation assumes a Markovian bath and was proven to be accurate (i) in the weak coupling limit, where the energy scale $C$ of the system-bath coupling is much smaller than the energy scales $A, B$ of the system and of the bath; and (ii) in the singular limit where $B/A\rightarrow \infty$ and $C/A\rightarrow \infty$ such that $C^2/B$ is constant \cite{BreuerPetruccione,palmer1977singular}.
-The Lindblad approach was found to work reasonably well for interpreting experiments \cite{Murch, Murch2, Wineland, Zhang, IBM}, but it remains an open question whether it is generically accurate outside the two limits mentioned above.
+The Lindblad master equation describes an open quantum system as being connected to a Markovian (memoryless) bath.
+This Markovian description of a bath has been shown to be accurate (i) in the weak coupling limit, where the energy scale $C$ of the system-bath coupling is much smaller than the energy scales $A, B$ of the system and of the bath; and (ii) in the singular limit where $B/A\rightarrow \infty$ and $C/A\rightarrow \infty$ such that $C^2/B$ is constant \cite{BreuerPetruccione,palmer1977singular}.
+Given its relative simplicity, the Lindblad equation has been used extensively to interpret experimental results \cite{Murch, Murch2, Wineland, Zhang, IBM}, regardless of whether or not the system demonstrably falls in the limits (i) or (ii).